Connellsville War Memorial

 Erected 1956 by Connellsville Sesqui-Centennial Association.

 Location.
 40° 1.476′ N, 79° 35.46′ W. Marker is in Connellsville, Pennsylvania, in Fayette County.
-Marker is at the intersection of Memorial Boulevard (U.S. 119) and Pittsburgh Street, on the left when traveling south on Memorial Boulevard.
-Touch for map.
-Marker is at or near this postal address: 705 Memorial Boulevard, Connellsville PA 15425, United States of America.
+Memorial is at the intersection of Memorial Boulevard (U.S. 119) and Pittsburgh Street, on the left when traveling south

-More about this marker.
+More about this memorial.
 Marker is on a triangular green space.
 While taking these pictures landscapers were working the green space and the McDonald's Restaurant on the same corner.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 31, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 263 times since then and 4 times this year.
+It was originally submitted on August 31, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 303 times since then and 19 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 31, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.